martinxluptak/cdn77-devops-task/README.md

 ## Running the stack

-In the root directory, run make deploy.
+In the root directory, run `make deploy`.
-To remove all containers, run make clean.
+To remove all containers, run `make clean`.

 ## Testing service functionality